Use the Interactions action to add one or more interactions to the selected element.

 Note that Restart on play is usually needed as well and that the animations should not start with a Set transition, but instead just start animation from whatever the current state of the element might be.

-Checking Stop other animations shows the “Animations to stop” field where you can specify that only certain animations should be stopped, by listing their index numbers, separated by commas.
+Checking Stop other animations shows the “Animations to stop” field where you can specify that only certain animations should be stopped, by listing their index numbers or names, separated by commas.
 Index numbers correspond to numbers in “Interaction 1”, “Interaction 2”… headings.

 Reset on end